SiGiL-Cpp/CppCraft/pages/05-processing.md

 - And plenty more rows of empty drawers right at the top, under the ceiling, for the apprentice to work with on his own (the *stack*).

-But all the drawers between the top rows and the stiatic data drawers at the bottome are locked.
+But all the drawers between the top rows and the static data drawers at the bottom are locked.
 If the apprentice needs more drawer space to work with than the top rows, they have to ask the butler who will give them a key, with a label on it indicating which drawers have been made available for them (the *heap*).
 These drawers are unlocked from the bottom up (after the code and the